VERSION 3.0 July 2022

 If you subscribe to the newsletter, you give us permission to use your data for sending the newsletter.
 You also agree to the information described below.
-On the basis of article 7 III GDPR, you can revoke your consent at any time for the future; for this purpose, you will find an unsubscribe link in every email sent.
-For sending our newsletter, we use the software HubSpot and Sendgrid, a service of Twilio Inc. An overview of all partners with whom we cooperate for internal and external purposes as well as links to their data protection statements can be found under ” D. International data transmission” or click here.
+On the basis of article 7 para.
+3 GDPR, you can revoke your consent at any time for the future; for this purpose, you will find an unsubscribe link in every email sent.
+For sending our newsletter, we use the software HubSpot.
+An overview of all partners with whom we cooperate for internal and external purposes as well as links to their data protection statements can be found under ” D. International data Transmission” or click here.

 2.3 Double-Opt-In-Procedure for the purpose of verifiability

 An important principle of the General Data Protection Regulation is accountability.
-I.e. in article 5 II GDPR requires not only compliance with data protection regulations, but also proof thereof.
+Article 5 para.
+2 GDPR requires not only compliance with data protection regulations, but also proof thereof.
 For this reason, registration takes place in a double opt-in process.
 After your registration, you will receive an email in which you must confirm your email address.
 This prevents misuse with registrations from other email addresses.
 Registrations are stored in our CRM system so that we can legally prove the registration process.
 This includes the following data: Sign-up and confirmation time, type of newsletter, IP address and your contact details.
 The legal basis for this is the fulfilment of a legal obligation according to Art.
-6 I c GDPR.
+6 para.
+1 c GDPR.